Governor of Massachusetts: Constitutional role

 The governor of Massachusetts is the chief executive of the commonwealth, and is supported by a number of subordinate officers.
 He, like most other state officers, senators, and representatives, was originally elected annually.
 In 1918 this was changed to a two-year term, and since 1966 the office of governor has carried a four-year term.
 The governor of Massachusetts does not receive a mansion or other official residence and resides in their own private residence.
-The governor does receives a housing allowance/stipend for $65,000.
+However, the governor does receive a housing allowance/stipend for $65,000.
 The title "His Excellency" is a holdover from the royally appointed governors of the Province of Massachusetts Bay.
 The first governor to use the title was Richard Coote, 1st Earl of Bellomont, in 1699; since he was an Earl, it was thought proper to call him "Your Excellency."
 The title was retained until 1742, when an order from King George II forbade its further use.
 However, the framers of the state constitution revived it because they found it fitting to dignify the governor with this title.

 The governor also serves as commander-in-chief of the commonwealth's armed forces.